krasimir/fabrico/README.md

     "actionsAfter": [
-        {"type": "replace", "file": "[file for the manipulation]", "searchFor": "[string]", "replaceWith": "[string]"}, {"type": "copy", "path": "[file or directory]", "to": "[directory]"}, {"type": "delete", "path": "[file or directory]"}
+        {"type": "replace", "file": "[file for the manipulation]", "searchFor": "[string]", "replaceWith": "[string]"}, {"type": "copy", "path": "[file or directory]", "to": "[directory]"}, {"type": "delete", "path": "[file or directory]"},
+        {"type": "cmd", "command": "ls -l"}
     ]

 The code above illustrates the the three available types of objects.
+You can:
-You can basically replace a string in a specific file, copy/delete files or directories.
+- replace a string in a specific file
+- copy/delete files or directories.
+- execute command via shell

 At the end you should have the following structure: